-On February 1, 2020, the Corporation entered into a funding agreement that guaranties the top 10% loss of the PACT Brooklyn loan in the event of a default by the borrower.
-The maximum amount of this guarantee is \$37,500,000, which is 10% of \$375,000,000 of the mortgage loans.
+On February θ_1 , 2020, the Corporation entered into a funding agreement that guarantyies the top 10% loss of the PACT Brooklyn loan in the event of a default by the borrower.
+The maximum amount of this guarantee is \$37,500,000, which is 10% of the \$375,000,000 of the of mortgage loans.
+Additionally, under an agreement with Freddie Mac, HDC is required to post cash or other collateral in an amount equal to the maximum reimbursable amount of the defaulted loan.
 As of October 31, 2021, there were no defaults, and no collateral was required.